 The rules confer a power on the Irish tax authorities to re-compute the taxable profit or loss of a taxpayer where income has been understated or where expenditure has been overstated as a result of certain non-arm’s-length arrangements.
 The adjustment will be made to the Irish taxable profits to reflect the arrangement had it been entered into by independent parties dealing at arm’s length.

-Enhanced TP documentation requirements were introduced with effect from 1 January 2020, placing an obligation on taxpayers to prepare Master File and Local File reports in accordance with Chapter V of the 2017 OECD TP guidelines.
+Enhanced transfer pricing documentation requirements were introduced for fiscal years beginning on or after 1 January 2020, placing an obligation on taxpayers to prepare Master File and Local File reports in accordance with Chapter V of the 2017 OECD Transfer Pricing Guidelines.

 In order to manage and mitigate the compliance burden, the Master File and Local File requirements are subject to certain de minimis thresholds.
 The revenue-based thresholds set out in the legislation are as follows:

 In 2018, Irish Revenue issued guidance to taxpayers on a simplified approach to low-value, intra-group services.
-The guidance covers services that are of an administrative, routine, or supportive nature, can be considered ancillary to the business of the multinational enterprise (MNE), do not use or create unique and valuable intangible assets, and do not involve significant risk for the service provider.
-In their guidance, Irish Revenue confirmed that they are prepared to accept a cost based return with a mark-up of 5% being applied thereto.
+The guidance covers services that are of an administrative, routine, or supportive nature; can be considered ancillary to the business of the MNE; do not use or create unique and valuable intangible assets; and do not involve significant risk for the service provider.
+In their guidance, Irish Revenue confirmed that they are prepared to accept a cost-based return with a mark-up of 5% being applied thereto.
 There would be no need for a benchmarking study to be carried out by the taxpayer to support this rate.